regevran/yafl/README.md

 it runs current code in logger/demo/main.cpp whatever it is.

 # Look Around
+If you havn't already, take a look at the PDFs in the main directory.
+They give a brief introduction to what os going on here.
-Take a look at any: .cpp .h .sh and .map files in the binary directory.
+Then you can take a look at any: .cpp .h .sh and .map files in the binary directory.
-Take a look at the m4 directory to see how numbers are created from strings.
+And take a look at the m4 directory to see how numbers are created from strings.